How To Feed A Loon

 Instructions

-• In a blender, add the turmeric, 2 tbsp garam masala, garlic, jalapeño, ginger, and ½ cup water.
+• In a blender, add the turmeric, 2 tablespoon garam masala, garlic, jalapeño, ginger, and ½ cup water.
 Purée until smooth.
 The consistency should be between a sauce and a paste.
 Pour into a bowl and set aside.

 • Add the whole tomatoes (with the juice) to the same blender and purée until smooth.
 Strain through a sieve into a bowl and set aside.